Tea & Slippers

 1. This is rarely a one-and-done conversation.
 Plant seeds and revisit.

-2. Involve your parent in the research — tour communities together.
+2. Involve your parent in the research — tour communities together so they feel in control, not controlled.

-3. Focus on what they gain (freedom, social connections, safety) rather than what they lose.
+3. Focus on what they gain (freedom from home maintenance, social connections, safety) rather than what they lose.

 4. Celebrate small steps — even agreeing to "just look" at a brochure is progress.

-5. Consider bringing in a neutral third party if the conversation stalls.
+5. Consider bringing in a neutral third party — a geriatric care manager, clergy member, or trusted family friend — if the conversation stalls.

 Remember